Skip to content

 Instructions

 1. Assemble the cracker sandwiches with the cheese spread and nut butters.
-Arrange in the compartments of the box.
+Arrange in a few compartments of the box.

-2. Fill the remaining compartments with the kettle chips, pretzels, trail mix, chocolate, berries and vegetables.
+2. Fill the remaining compartments with the kettle chips, pretzels, trail mix, chocolates, berries and vegetables.
 Use shallow plastic or paper bowls to provide additional compartments, if needed.

 By Carolyn Hodges